 Izmir, TURKEY (Online) - August 12 - 14, 2020

 The International Congress on Domestic Animal Breeding Genetics and Husbandry - 2020 (ICABGEH-20) congress is organized by the Agricultural Faculty of Ondokuz Mayıs University and the Turkish Agricultural Engineers Association.
-ICABGEH-20 is the fifth international event of meeting series with participation of very popular invited speakers Dr. Maria DATTENA (AGRIS Sardegna), Dr. Roswanira Abdul WAHAB (Universiti Teknologi Malaysia), Dr. Abdul CHAUDHRY (Newcastle University) and Dr. Zeynel CEBECI (Cukurova University).
+ICABGEH-20 is the fourth international event of meeting series with participation of very popular invited speakers Dr. Maria DATTENA (AGRIS Sardegna), Dr. Roswanira Abdul WAHAB (Universiti Teknologi Malaysia), Dr. Abdul CHAUDHRY (Newcastle University) and Dr. Zeynel CEBECI (Cukurova University).
 This event has brought together leading researchers, engineers and scientists in the domain of interest from around the world.
 It also provides opportunities for the delegates to exchange new ideas and application experiences as online, to establish business or research relations and to find global partners for future collaboration.

 The organizing committee is seriously planning and is already working towards enabling the international animal science scientific community to meet the challenges and to move safely and successfully into the advanced information era.
 To this end, ICABGEH-20 has been focused on recent developments, as far as research on animal science aiming at protecting the environment and food safety.
 Thus, ICABGEH-2020 has achieved its main twofold objective: Firstly, the presentation of current research works in the field of animal science, and secondly, connecting the animal science community.